acuparse/acuparse/docs/INSTALL.md

 * Recommend enabling trimming, unless you really need the additional data.
     * When enabled tower data is also trimmed.
 If you want to keep tower data, use that option instead.

+If you find that the event scheduler is not behaving, check and make sure MySQL is upto date.
+Some upgrades from Debian 8 will not upgrade the database completely.

+``mysql_upgrade -uroot -p<PASSWORD>``

 ## Barometer Readings:
 You can modify the barometer readings used by Acuparse.
-Set your smartHUB to use station pressure using MyAcuRite and adjust your offset.
+Set your Access/smartHUB to use station pressure using MyAcuRite and adjust your offset.
 Readings are only modified in Acuparse and are sent to 3rd party sites.
 It does not modify the data MyAcuRite receives.
-When you make changes on MyAcuRite you will eventually get a response back to the smartHUB with the updates.
+When you make changes on MyAcuRite you will eventually get a response back to the Access/smartHUB with the updates.

 Check the syslog and watch for your changes.
-Once your smartHUB is reporting updated readings, modify the Acuparse config with your required offset.
+Once your Access/smartHUB is reporting updated readings, modify the Acuparse config with your required offset.

 > **Info:** It's recommended to use MyAcuRite to handle the pressure offset, where possible.
-Since it will configure the offset on the smartHUB.
+Since it will configure the offset on the Access/smartHUB.
 Try adjusted pressure and modify your elevation.

 ## Uploading Data:
 Detailed instructions for each available in docs/external.

 * The cron job setup earlier will process your weather data and send updates to external sites automatically, as required.
     * Data is only sent to external sites when there is new data to send and enough time has passed for CWOP updates.
-> **Notice:** Disable updating of Weather Underground from your smartHUB/MyAcuRite.
+> **Notice:** Disable updating of Weather Underground from your Access/smartHUB/MyAcuRite.
 Watch your syslog for the response from MyAcuRite.

 ## MyAcuRite Response:
-When MyAcuRite receives your readings, it sends back a JSON response to your smartHUB in the following format.
+When MyAcuRite receives your readings, it sends back a JSON response to your Access/smartHUB in the following format.
 `{"localtime":"00:00:00","checkversion":"","ID1":"","PASSWORD1":"","sensor1":"","elevation":""}`.

 * localtime = Local time the reading was received.
-Keeps time on the smartHUB and is used mainly for rainfall readings.
+Keeps time on the Access/smartHUB and is used mainly for rainfall readings.
 * checkversion = The current firmware version available.
 Currently 224.
 * ID1 = Weather Underground Station ID.
 * PASSWORD1 = Weather Underground Station Password.
 * sensor1 = Sensor used to send data to Weather Underground.
-* elevation = Elevation of the smartHUB in feet.
+* elevation = Elevation of the Access/smartHUB in feet.

 A typical response looks like this:
 `{"localtime":"00:00:00","checkversion":"224"}`